 Who knew that paper and pencils could be so expensive?
 CHOICE parent Rachel knows this all too well.
 Here are her tips for reducing your spend.

-- In NSW, the Creative Kids vouchers can often be used at online art supply stores where you can order art supplies and stationery (including markers, pencils and textas) – handy if you need to use your Back to School vouchers for other items instead of stationery.
+- In NSW, the Creative Kids vouchers can often be used at online art supply stores where you can order art supplies and stationery (including markers, pencils and textas).

 How to get financial support for school expenses

 Kids are expensive – it's okay to ask for help!
-Some state governments offer support for back-to-school and other education costs, such as the NSW Premier's Back to School Vouchers program, which provides three $50 vouchers for each eligible student.
+Some state governments offer support for back-to-school and other education costs, such as the NSW Creative Kids vouchers.

 - If you're struggling financially, definitely let the school know.
 The P&C may have funds set aside to give you a discount for uniforms or excursions (or cover the cost entirely) so your child doesn't have to miss out. – Uta